$140M for UBC-led research hub to accelerate drug development and biomanufacturing

 “The nearly $574 million in federal funding announced today, including $140 million for CIEBH, led by UBC, solidifies Canada’s position as a global leader in the biomanufacturing and life sciences sector,” said Sarai.
 “Investing in Canadian innovation, research, talent, and infrastructure projects ensures that we can continue to keep Canadians safe in times of public health threats, all while boosting our economy.”

-• The Social Sciences and Humanities Consortium, based at Simon Fraser University, brings together an interdisciplinary research team to better understand public perspectives around biomanufacturing and immune-based therapies, while developing strategies to build public trust and promote equitable access to new medicines.
+- The Bridge Research Consortium (Formerly called the Social Sciences and Humanities Consortium), based at Simon Fraser University, brings together an interdisciplinary research team to better understand public perspectives around biomanufacturing and immune-based therapies, while developing strategies to build public trust and promote equitable access to new medicines.
 The project is led by SFU professor Dr. Kelley Lee and Université Laval adjunct professor Dr. Ève Dubé.

 In addition to bolstering Canada’s pandemic resilience, the CIEBH projects will accelerate the development of lifesaving treatments for some of the most pressing health challenges facing Canadians like cancer, diabetes, dementia and more.